 Rather, media became propaganda for whoever paid the best.
 As such, media became a bad salesman, pitching a broken down lemon of a healthy, thriving, functioning society.
 And yet, the pitch is effective and accepted as truth.

-The media do not say things like: “The US always supports democracy, never aggresses against other nations, and always ALWAYS opposes terrorists.”
+The media do not say things like: “The United States ALWAYS supports democracy, NEVER aggresses against other nations, and always ALWAYS opposes terrorists.”
 Nor do advertisers explicitly say that the key to happiness and the good life is the unceasing and ever-expanding consumption of purchasable products.

-But the message still comes through, loud and clear.
+But the message still comes through, loud and clear, as a presupposed truth.

 We live in a world where there is more and more information, and less and less meaning.
 Contemporary society is dominated by computers and algorithms.
 There’s hardly a second that we’re not plugged in, in this “civilized” world.
 As mankind races toward achieving seamless virtual realities and artificial intelligence, it stands to make me wonder whether or not a simulation of reality is actually our new normal, now, and far beyond anyone’s control.